idaholab/falcon/scripts/README.md

 ## Workflow Part 1: From Point Cloud to VTK Mesh

-Currently, a working directory must be one located under __falcon/test/__, which is a limitation as a trade-off for requiring minimum user's effort.
 Two examples can be found in FALCON repository: one is to start from *RockWorks* data, and the other is to start from *Petrel* data.

 ### Example: Start from *RockWorks* Data